 - Professor of music at the City College of New York, 2002–2012

 - Performed bass concerto A Prayer Out of Stillness, by British composer Mark Anthony Turnage with the Swedish Chamber Orchestra, the Estonian National Symphony, the Scottish Chamber Orchestra (featured on a live broadcast by the BBC), the Trondheim Symphony of Norway, the St. Louis Symphony, and the London Symphony Orchestra

 - Launched interactive online bass school through ArtistWorks.com in 2013

 - Three-time Grammy Award winner

-- Fourteen Grammy nominations
+- Over 20 Grammy nominations

 In Their Own Words

-“At the Global Jazz Institute we teach how to use music as a force for change, to uplift the culture and to uplift people, which I find very exciting.
+“At the Berklee Global Jazz Institute, we teach how to use music as a force for change, to uplift the culture and to uplift people, which I find very exciting.
 Some say that excellence in your craft and focusing on society are mutually exclusive, but I beg to differ.
 The masters I’ve worked with, some of the most important names in the history of music, are not only very successful, they’re also humanitarians.

 “In music we talk a lot about earth, wind, fire, and water.
 As a bassist, you have to love being the ‘earth.’
 You have to understand the absolute responsibility and power of being the earth.
 That means providing that solid foundation—time and groove—and creating a feeling that frees up the rest of the band to play.
 It means being willing to make selfless choices to make the whole picture sound good.